Privacy Policy

 We use CRAs to help us carry out credit and identity checks when you apply for a product or service with us.
 This involves us sharing your personal data with CRAs and receiving personal data back from them.
 We use the personal data they send us to assess our credit risk and make sure what you’ve told us is true.

 We share your personal data with CRAs to ask them to provide a credit scoring computation when you make an application.
-Credit scoring uses several factors to work our risks involved in any application.
+Credit scoring uses several factors to assess risks involved in any application.
 A score is given to each factor and a total score obtained.
 Where automatic credit scoring computations are used, acceptance or rejection of your application will not depend only on the results of the credit scoring process.

 When we ask CRAs about you, they will note it on your credit file.
 This is called a credit search.
 Other organisations (including lenders or providers of goods or services) will see this credit search or previous footprint on any report prepared for their own purposes and prospective relationship with you.
 The CRAs have created a “Credit Reference Agency Information Notice” or “CRAIN” which includes more details about how the CRAs use and share your personal data, as well as their role as fraud prevention agencies.
 The CRAINs for each of the three main CRAs are available on their websites, which we have linked below: